jhwhenry/cpd/wx_orchestrate_ai_gov_upgrade_530.md

 1.1.2 Update environment variables
 1.1.3 Ensure the cpd-cli manage plug-in has the latest version of the olm-utils image 1.1.4 Download CASE packages
-1.1.5 Create install-options.yml for services upgrade
-1.1.6 Create a profile for upgrading the service instances 1.2 Health check OCP & CPD
+1.1.5 Create a profile for upgrading the service instances 1.2 Health check OCP & CPD

 Part 2: Upgrade
 2.1 Upgrade CPD to 5.3.0
-2.1.1 Upgrading shared cluster components
+2.1.1 Upgrade shared cluster components
-2.1.2 Preparing to upgrade IBM Software Hub
+2.1.2 Prepare to upgrade IBM Software Hub
-2.1.3 Upgrading IBM Software Hub
+2.1.3 Create image pull secrets for IBM Software Hub instance 2.1.4 Upgrade IBM Software Hub
-2.1.4 Upgrading the operators for the services
 2.2 Upgrade watsonx Orchestrate
 2.2.1 Specify the parameters in the `install-options.yml` file 2.2.2 Upgrade the watsonx Orchestrate service